By Gavin Gibbon

 “2019 is predicted to be the dawn of a new era for end of service benefits in the UAE.
 We should expect to see greater disclosure about the size of end of service benefits liabilities and an increase in employee education about the benefits of workplace savings.

-“The DEWS plan combined with growing support for reform by various government bodies will likely see a wave of improved employee benefit structures for companies large and small in the region.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“The DEWS plan combined with growing support for reform by various government bodies will likely see a wave of improved employee benefit structures for companies large and small in the region.”finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.